mickjc750/prnf/README.md

 # Column alignment

-This feature is enabled by default, but can be disabled in the configuration section of prnf.c<br>
+To enable this feature put -DPRNF_COL_ALIGNMENT in your compiler flags<br>

 It is possible to advance output to a specific column, with respect to the start of the output, or the last line ending.
 To achieve this prnf hijacks the \v (vertical tab) character.<br>
 The required format is: